History of Bolivia (1920–1964): Sexenio, 1946–1952

-The Bolivian National Revolution, 1952
+Bolivian National Revolution, 1952

-By the beginning of 1952 the MNR again tried to gain power by force, plotting with General Antonio Seleme, the junta member in control of internal administration and the National Police (Policía Nacional).
+By the beginning of 1952, the MNR again tried to gain power by force, plotting with General Antonio Seleme, the junta member in control of internal administration and the National Police (Policía Nacional).
 On April 9, the MNR launched the rebellion in La Paz by seizing arsenals and distributing arms to civilians.
 This included a large number of indigenous miners and peasants.
 Armed miners marched on La Paz and blocked troops on their way to reinforce the city.
-After three days of fighting, the desertion of Seleme, and the loss of some 600 lives, the army surrendered and Paz Estenssoro assumed the presidency on April 16, 1952.
+After three days of fighting, the desertion of Seleme, and the loss of some 600 lives, the army surrendered, and Paz Estenssoro assumed the presidency on April 16, 1952.
 The 1952 revolution influenced the supporters of Chilean President Carlos Ibáñez del Campo who saw it as a model of national populism to follow.